 local repository generation .gitignore file is created in each git repository which is local to the git repository. you can create a local gitignore file using a text editor with all git ignore files and folders. gitignore location is placed in the root of the repository

 Gitignore permissions issues will not have occurred in windows, There are issues in Linux and Unix Operating Systems.

 core.fileMode will not track file permission changes For Local gitignore file permission changes

 git config --add --global core.filemode false

-gitignore file is different for operating systems and language and frameworks.
-You can find here list of all available templates
+gitignore file is different for operating systems and languages and frameworks.
+You can find here🔗 a list of all available templates